RoadieHQ/roadie-backstage-plugins/.changeset/tasty-readers-sneeze.md

 '@roadiehq/backstage-plugin-jira': minor
 ---

-Improved support for Data Center by introducing strategies per product
+Improved support for Data Center by using a separate search endpoint